ynput/ayon-usd-resolver/Docs/Ayon_Docs/Dev_Docs.md

 `Ar.SetPreferredResolver("AyonUsdResolver")` this command allows you to set a preferred Resolver.
-If you use the AyonUsd addon you wont need to set this line as we register the resolver as the main resolver. but if you have a different resolver set as Main you might need to use this command.
+If you use the AyonUsd addon you wont need to set this line as we register the resolver as the main resolver.
+But if you have a different resolver set as Main you might need to use this command.

 `resolver = Ar.GetResolver()` there are multiple ways to get access to an